Echoes of a hairy black hole from gravitational decoupling: Introduction

 This paper is organized as follows.
-In Sec.~\ref{subsec:GD-short-review}, we review the hairy black-hole geometry, discuss the horizon structure, and derive the condition under which the weak energy condition is satisfied outside the event horizon.
+In Sec.~\ref{subsec:GD-short-review}, we review the hairy black hole geometry, and discuss the horizon structure.
 In Sec.~\ref{subsec:axial}, we derive the axial gravitational master equation and the corresponding effective potential.
 In Sec.~\ref{section:qnm}, we study the quasinormal-mode spectrum in the single-barrier regime.
 In Sec.~\ref{sec:time-domain}, we analyze the time-domain waveforms and the emergence of echo-like signals in the double-peak regime.
 We conclude in Sec.~\ref{sec:conclusion}.